sameersbn/docker-gitlab/README.md

 - Help new users with [Issues](https://github.com/sameersbn/docker-gitlab/issues) they may encounter
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

-# Prerequisites

-Your docker host needs to have 1GB or more of available RAM to run GitLab.
-Please refer to the GitLab [hardware requirements](https://github.com/gitlabhq/gitlabhq/blob/master/doc/install/requirements.md#hardware-requirements) documentation for additional information.

 # Issues

 Docker is a relatively new project and is active being developed and tested by a thriving community of developers and testers and every release of docker features many enhancements and bugfixes.